zarf-dev/proposals/0051-v1beta1-schema/README.md

 Another possibility for the [component config schema](#zarf-component-config-schema) instead of allowing for one of `.component` or `.variants[]` was to simply have a list of components.
 The list of components would allow for multiple entries, so long as each entry had a `.target` block.
 This was rejected since a major change in this system is that `ZarfComponentConfig` files represent a single component.
 The list key `.components[]` would likely confuse users on this aspect.
 Separate keys for `.component` and `.variants[]` also allow for built-in schema validation, requiring the `.target` key with `.variants[]` but not with `.component`.

-#### Variants extend base component
+#### Variants Extend Base Component

 Another possibility for the [component config schema](#zarf-component-config-schema) is to have a single `.component` field that can be extended by a list of `.variants`.
 The `.component` field would be required, and could be imported or published as defined.
 It could also be extended using the `.variants` field.
 The logic for extending would exactly mirror the [component import logic](https://docs.zarf.dev/ref/components/#component-imports); the variant would import the base component.

 This would be especially useful when there are multiple configurations of a chart, such as the example below.
 Each flavor prescribes its own values file and images, but otherwise is the same.
 A similar situation is seen in the [k3s sub-package](https://github.com/zarf-dev/zarf/blob/main/packages/distros/k3s/zarf.yaml) of the main Zarf repository.
 The only change between the two k3s components are the files that vary by architecture.